 Health visitors mainly focus on working with women who have had babies in the past two years, ensuring the development of the babies and infants is as expected.

-Paramedics provide acute emergency care.
-It is a stressful job with long, unsociable hours, but it is also incredibly rewarding.
+While not a traditional nursing role, it is entirely possible to transition from nursing with additional training.
+It is a stressful job with long hours, but it is also incredibly rewarding.